 About me

-So I’m a life partner, (with no desire to be his wife), a mother of adult children, a grandmother, a life coach, a friend, a writer, a sister, and so on.
-Living in a place I love, in a multi-generational household, with so much to be grateful for.
-Just trying not to lose touch with myself completely…
+I am a life partner, caregiver, mother of adult children, a grandmother, a life coach, a friend, a writer, a sister – but no one’s submissive, no one’s lover. for a long time.
+Living in a place I love, in a multi-generational household, with so much to be grateful for…

-18 thoughts on “About me
+22 thoughts on “About me

 1. Glad to get to know you a little better, Olivia.
 I always thought you’d be in your 30’s!
 Must be your curious spirit that makes you young at heart.
 Hang onto yourself and stay in touch or get in touch with friends even though you’re an introvert.
 Connection keeps us from disappearing within ourselves at an unhealthy level.
 I need to take my own advice.!
 Hugs, Windy